-My Campaign for State Representative
+My Campaign for State Representative in 2012

 Arrests for domestic abuse in 2011 and 2012 brought me back into the political arena in what I believe may well be my final campaign for public office.
 I decided to run for a seat in the Minnesota legislature on a platform of reforming policies and practices related to domestic abuse.